 The Board has delegated responsibility for establishing and maintaining a framework of internal control and ethical standards to the Committee.
-However, as the Board of Directors comprises six only directors of which three are normally resident in Australia, the functions of the committee are carried out within the structure and conduct of Board Meetings but under the Chairmanship of Dr Tyrwhitt.
-An Audit and Risk charter has been drafted and is subject to final review and approval by the Board.
+However, as the Board of Directors comprises five only directors of which two are normally resident in Australia, the functions of the committee are carried out within the structure and conduct of Board Meetings but under the Chairmanship of Dr Tyrwhitt.
+The Audit and Risk charter has been reviewed, updated and is subject to final review and approval by the Board.